What is SMTP authentication? SMTP Auth explained

 - Click on the menu item E-mail server information (POP, IMAP).

 - You will now find all the information you need to set up the email address, including SMTP authentication.

 When you set up your own email server with IONOS, you receive a professional domain and also have full control over your email traffic, which is securely encrypted at all times.

 How do I test SMTP AUTH?

-You can use the Telnet client to check whether a mail server functions as an open relay or SMTP AUTH (for example if you set up your own mail server).
-Some spammers also use it to manually locate open mail relays.
-SMTP and ESMTP are purely text-based protocols, which is why you can also start and execute a client server session manually.
-All you need is your username and password in Base64 code, which you can get on websites like base64encode.net.
+You can use the Telnet client to check whether a mail server is operating as an open relay or to see if SMTP AUTH is functioning correctly (for example, if you have set up your own mail server).
+Lots of spammers also use the Telnet client in order to identify open mail relays.
+SMTP and ESMTP are purely text-based protocols, which is why you can also start and execute a client-server session manually.